 Bando then shows Sam a newspaper clipping that details his parent's concern over their missing son.
 With this Bando and Miss Turner convince Sam that he should go home.
 Sam accepts the idea as he knows that he accomplished all that he set out to do and so much more.
 Since that day Sam has been envied the world-over for his fortitude, bravery and self-sufficient resourcefulness.
 Sam says good-bye to his home and pond and the four head off around the side of the mountain.

 My Side of the Mountain is a "refreshingly non-condescending adaptation of the novel by Jean Craighead George".
 It was set in the real town of Knowlton on Lac Brome of Quebec's south-eastern townships near the border with Vermont.
 I have taken photos of the locations used so please take a closer look at the links above.
 I also run a website dedicated to the old CBC kids adventure series "The Forest Rangers".
 Five of the actors in this tv show also appeared in this movie, these being: Ralph Endersby (Boy in the Soda Fountain), George Allan (Other Boy in the Soda Fountain), Frank Perry (Mr. Gribley), Tom Harvey (Deer Poacher) and Larry Reynolds (Other Deer Poacher).

-To order the movie click the link below.
+To order the movie or the book series click the links below.